Particle trapping and conveying using an optical Archimedes' screw: Results

 \subsection{Construction of the optical screw}

 The optical Archimedes' screw is a standing-wave with a helical intensity profile.
-There are several works showing that a helical intensity profile can be generated by superposing modes with different OAM \cite{schulze2015accelerated,vetter2014generalized,kotlyar2007rotation,rop2012measuring,schechner1996wave,tao2006residue,vasilyeu2009generating,zheng2015rotating}.
-In our case, the optical screw is constructed from a superposition of two beams carrying different linear and angular momentum.
+There are several works showing that a helical intensity profile can be generated by superposing modes with different OAM and different linear momenta \cite{schulze2015accelerated,vetter2014generalized,kotlyar2007rotation,rop2012measuring,schechner1996wave,tao2006residue,vasilyeu2009generating,zheng2015rotating,dudley2012stationary}.
+Similarly, in our case, the optical screw is constructed from a superposition of two beams carrying different linear and angular momentum.
 Basically, a superposition of modes characterized with different momenta results in a standing-wave in the conjugate coordinate.
 This is true whether the conjugate pair is linear momentum and linear coordinate or angular momentum and azimuthal coordinate.
 Thus, the superposition of two spatial modes which differ in both their linear and angular momenta would result in a standing-wave pattern in both the longitudinal and azimuthal directions with the overall effect of realizing a helical intensity profile.
-The modes we use are based on ideal Bessel beams described with \cite{durnin1987exact,mcgloin2005bessel}:

-where $A_0$ is an arbitrary amplitude, $ k_z $ and $ k_r $ are the wave number components in the longitudinal and transverse directions, respectively, $ J_n(x) $ is the Bessel function of the $n$-th order, and $ n $ is the orbital angular momentum (also known as the topological charge of the beam) in units of $\hbar$ carried by each photon in the beam \cite{padgett2000light,padgett2004light,yao2011orbital}.
+The modes we use are based on ideal Bessel beams described with \cite{durnin1987exact,mcgloin2005bessel} $E(r,\phi,z)=A_0 e^{ik_z z} J_n (k_r r) e^{\pm in\phi}$, where $A_0$ is an arbitrary field amplitude, $ k_z $ and $ k_r $ are the wave number components in the longitudinal and transverse directions, respectively, $ J_n(x) $ is the Bessel function of the $n$-th order, and $ n $ is a dimensionless integer (known as the topological charge) representing the orbital angular momentum quantized in units of $\hbar$ per photon \cite{padgett2000light,padgett2004light,yao2011orbital}.
 When $n>0$ such a mode is known as a vortex Bessel beam.